Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-PERFORM the necessary troubleshooting steps (to her) as directed by WDS.
-CHECK the system is working properly
+PERFORM the necessary troubleshooting steps as directed by WDS.
+CHECK that the system is operating correctly

 No